isovector/talks/existentialization/presentation.rst

   maybeShow _ Nothing     = "i don't know how to show that"

-  -- example
   maybeShow True (Just Dict)  -- "True" maybeShow flip Nothing      -- "i don't know how to show that"

-  - we only get a proof of Show a inside of the first case

 ----

 Generalizing
 ============

-- we can use the same technique to make a more useful any-list
+We can use the same technique to make a more useful any-list

 .. code:: haskell